Taks7/EdgeEngine/README.md

 ### Drag&Drop

-Models and textures can be dropped from a directory directly into the engine.
+Models and textures can be dropped directly into the engine.
 That's made by creating a new game object per mesh in the model and the texture will also be applied into that model.
+Currently EdgeEngine supports .fbx for the objects and dds/.png for the textures.

 ![DragAndDrop_AdobeExpress (1)](https://user-images.githubusercontent.com/72123380/199331310-b84dbdb1-8b6b-45a9-8159-8478ce12bc6b.gif)